Is the weather lousy? Here are some fun things to do while in Lake George during rainy days! Though …Read more →

 Sometimes the best views aren’t on the lake, but above it.

 Love feeling like you’re on top of the world?
-There are many hiking trails in the area that allow users to catch a glimpse of how truly massive and beautiful Lake George is.
+There are many hiking trails in Lake George that allow users to catch a glimpse of how truly massive and beautiful Lake George is.
 Most trails are open year-round and allow dogs, but be sure to double check before making the trip.

-Cook Mountain Preserve is a lovely 2.9-mile looped trail near Ticonderoga that gives hikers a taste of the Adirondacks.
+1. Cook Mountain Preserve is a lovely 2.9-mile looped trail near Ticonderoga that gives hikers a taste of the Adirondacks.
 Feel free to bring your furry four-legged friend, just be sure to keep them leashed!
 For history enthusiasts, there is a new blue trail that takes you to a cemetery that dates back to the Civil War.
-Check out more at http://www.lglc.org/preserves/cook-mountain/

-Just about directly across the lake from us is the Last Great Shoreline.
+2. Just about directly across the lake from us is the Last Great Shoreline.
 This preserve is located in Putnam and is comprised of 351 acres’ total.
 The Last Great Shoreline Preserve protects roughly 1,925 feet of Lake George’s shoreline and is the most undeveloped area on the eastern shore of Lake George.
 There are three established trails here you can choose from, totaling 3-miles in length and containing two scenic viewpoints.
 The best part about this trail?
 There is a dock for boats, and kayaks and canoes are welcome on the shore as well!
-Visit http://www.lglc.org/preserves/last-great-shoreline/ for more information.

-Swimming is not permitted at Peggy’s Point, so if that’s what you’re looking to do, visit the nearby Robert E Henry Memorial Park (also called Hague Town Beach Park) just down the road from us.
-Here you can also picnic and play with family and friends!
+Swimming is not permitted at Peggy’s Point, so if that’s what you’re looking to do, visit the nearby Robert E Henry Memorial Park (also called Hague Town Beach Park) just down the road from our boat rentals.

 When enjoying these trails, be sure to show up prepared: check weather before heading out, bring water, food and a first aid kit, and wear proper attire.
 Some of the trails have rocky, steep sections so proceed with caution.
 The view of the lake can be completely intoxicating – make sure you continue to watch where you are going!
 There are many other trails in the area where you can take in the wildlife and overlooks.
 Happy exploring!